 Average earnings: In August 2024, an average YouTuber earns about $1,321 a week.
 You can start earning more once you have grown your followers.

-14. Ebook Writer
+14. Ebook writer

 Writing an ebook is easier than you think.
 You can write fiction or non-fiction, depending on what type of writing you're comfortable with, and can keep it as a short non-fiction piece or a longer, fictional story.

 How to get started: Getting started with ebook writing is a process that involves a lot of research and development.
-Read this guide to learn how you can write an ebook, from finding a niche to publishing your work.
+Read our guide to learn how you can write an ebook, from finding a niche to publishing your work.

 Average earnings: How much you'll be earning depends on the price of the book, the royalties you'll be getting per ebook, and the number of buyers.
 Therefore, you have to pay close attention to the platform you choose, how you price your ebook, and your marketing strategies.

-15. Community Leader
+15. Community leader

 If you are great with people then running a paid community could be a great way for you to make money.
 Create a community based around a goal or interest - for example, you may create a private community centred around a video game or a study-focused community.
+On Whop, there are even online communities about parenting and motherhood.

 How to get started: As a leader, you need the relevant experience to create this community and get paid for it.
 Think about what you have enough lived experience in and how you can translate this to a thriving community that people would pay to be a part of.
-Then, choose a community platform and launch!
+Then, choose a community platform (like Whop) and launch!

 Average earnings: Again, the amount you can earn depends on how much you charge for access to your paid community, and the different paid services and products that you offer inside of it.

-16. Newsletter Writer
+16. Newsletter writer

 newsletter